 Although the green mask is rather old, it is not the oldest proof of using serpentine.
 In Ancient Times, the Sumerians, Assyrians, Persians, and Egyptians made seals of serpentine.

-When you polish this stone it gets a greasy and oily surface, which is ideal for seals.
+When you polish this stone, it gets a greasy and oily surface, which is ideal for seals.
 The wax or the clay could not stick to the surface and you could use the seal many times without cleaning it all the time.

 The cylindrical seal was used from about 3500 BC in Mesopotamia.
-And from that time on there is proof that people knew about the serpentine and its good features.
+And from that time on, there is proof that people knew about the serpentine and its good features.

-People in those days loved its luster and it was used to make jewelry, statues, and household items.
+People in those days loved its luster, and it was used to make jewelry, statues, and household items.
 Not only because this gemstone was so beautiful, but also because it was rather soft (3-6 on Moh’s scale) and therefore easy to carve.

 The word goes that serpentine is protection against snakebites and other poisons and could act as a defense against evil spirits.
 Pendants made of this greenish stone were popular!.